 Jake McGraw, whose son, Tommy, underwent treatment for brain cancer in 2012, experienced firsthand the many benefits of MGHfC’s Child Life Program.
 “We never forgot why we were here,” Jake says.
 “But thanks to the child life program and the art and music activities—the kids, including Tommy, did forget.”

-Over the past 16 years, John Hancock has proven to be as passionate about the Mass General Boston Marathon Team’s mission as the runners themselves.
+Over the past 16 years, John Hancock has proven to be as passionate about the Mass General Boston Marathon Program’s mission as the runners themselves.

 Over the past 16 years, John Hancock has proven to be as passionate about the Mass General Marathon Team’s mission as the runners themselves.
 Howard Weinstein, MD, chief of Pediatric Hematology-Oncology at MGHfC and marathon team captain, recognizes that the marathon fundraising program would not be possible without John Hancock.
 “We are proud of our partnership with John Hancock,” he says.
 “Their support is critical to our efforts to advance research and provide comprehensive care that improves the quality of life for our patients and families.
 We look forward to continuing this wonderful partnership in the future.”